 Rhinoplasty can be performed at the same time, which allows one anesthesia and one recovery.
 Many times, insurance will pay for the operating room time and anesthesia fees associated with the Septoplasty, which can decrease the overall cost.

 Closed versus Open Rhinoplasty

 Rhinoplasty can be performed through incisions inside the nose or with an incision at the bottom of the nose.
 When the incisions are hidden inside the nose, it is called a Closed Rhinoplasty.
 When there is a small incision at the very bottom of the nose, then it is called an Open Rhinoplasty.

 Closed Rhinoplasties tend to have less early swelling and have the obvious advantage of no external incision.
 Unfortunately, since the incisions are hidden inside the nose, it is more difficult to visualize the changes made to the nose.
 For most surgeons, this means that there is a slightly higher degree of difficulty as well as a higher chance that deformity is not corrected well.
 More and more surgeons are performing open Rhinoplasty because of this difficulty.

-A Secondary or Revision Rhinoplasty can be performed at around one year from the previous Rhinoplasty.
+A Secondary or Revision Rhinoplasty can be performed around one year after the previous Rhinoplasty.
 This surgery usually has more risks associated with the surgery because the skin and cartilage are scarred.

-Most times additional cartilage and support is needed to the nose and the cartilage is taken from the septum, back of the ear or small portion of the rib.
+Most times additional cartilage and support are needed for the nose and the cartilage is taken from the septum, back of the ear, or small portion of the rib.

 Dr. Lee has performed many of these Secondary Rhinoplasties and developed experience with using these additional cartilages and operating on noses that have had more than one or two previous surgeries.